coralnet/pyspacer/README.md

 }
 ```

-There is also an optional `TMP_PATH` setting: a filesystem directory to use for temporary files from unit tests and downloads.
-It defaults to the relative path `tmp`.

 #### Docker build
 The docker build is the preferred build and the one used in deployment.
 * Install docker on your system